ethanlance/thisorthat/docs/elevator-pitch.md

 ## The Vision: Where We're Going

-**Character Partnerships**
+**Character System & Partnerships**
-Imagine voting with your favorite anime characters, Disney friends, or gaming mascots.
-We're building partnerships with character brands to make decision-making even more fun.
+Our target demographic loves digital companions - they've grown up with virtual pets, collectible characters, and interactive mascots.
+We're building a character system that makes decision-making feel like a game, with partnerships with anime, gaming, and entertainment brands.
+Imagine voting with your favorite characters from popular franchises - it's not just fun, it's familiar to our users who expect personality in their digital experiences.

 **Smart Predictions**
 Our AI will learn your friends' preferences and start predicting what they'll choose before they even vote.
 "Your friends are 85% likely to choose the red dress" - now that's helpful.